CPK Insurance

 Our Recommendation for Utah

 For Utah buyers, the smartest first step is to size the policy around rebuilding your home, not around what you paid for it.
-The state’s average dwelling coverage figure is $374,400, but your home may need more or less depending on finishes, roof type, and local labor costs.
+The state’s average dwelling coverage figure can help benchmark the market, but your home may need more or less depending on finishes, roof type, and local labor costs.
 I would also treat earthquake protection as a separate decision, because standard homeowners insurance will not include it in Utah.
 If you are near wildfire-prone foothills, in a winter-storm corridor, or in an area with recent flood-related damage history, review how your policy handles temporary housing, debris removal, and attached or detached structures.
 Ask for quotes from multiple Utah carriers and compare the same limits, not just the premium.
 That is the easiest way to make a coverage decision that fits your home and your budget.

 FAQ